jlucido2/enddat_web/README.md

 * Download data directly with URL saved from previous inquiry (optional).

 ## enddat_web Web Services
-These services are part of enddat_web project and are called by the Javascript client.
+These services are part of enddat_web and are called by the Javascript client.
 These services are all proxy services except for the Date Service.

 http://\<URL to Application\>/service/*
 * use:  To get the data after the project and data sources are selected and transformations are specified.
 This makes a call to the loosely coupled enddat-services, which parses the parameters and builds another service call(s) to an external service provider(s).